pkienzle/pyplay/README.rst

 PyPlay is a set of small tests, mostly of features of python, but it also includes some math experiments.

-Note: use `rest2html <https://raw.github.com/github/markup/master/lib/github/commands/rest2html>`_ to check README.rst before checkin
+Note: use `rest2html <https://raw.github.com/github/markup/master/lib/github/commands/rest2html>`_ to check README.rst before checkin.

 Math
 ====

 `<empirical_ci>`_

-    determine how many samples we need to compute 1-sigma
+    Determine how many samples we need to compute 1-sigma.

 `<poisson_peak>`_

-    peak fitting with gaussian vs. poisson statistics
+    Peak fitting with gaussian vs. poisson statistics.

 `<BIC>`_

-    test distribution of chisq values for nested models with BIC
+    Test distribution of chisq values for nested models with BIC.

 `<count_by_roi>`_

-    counting until time vs counting until count gives different rate estimates
+    Counting until time vs counting until count gives different rate estimates.

 Python
 ======

 `<excutil.py>`_

-    annotate a python exception, for example, by adding details of what operation was being performed when the exception occurred
+    Annotate a python exception, for example, by adding details of what operation was being performed when the exception occurred.

 `<inline_tests>`_

-    does nosetest allow relative imports?
+    Does nosetest allow relative imports?

 `<limits>`_

-    how do I use resource limits on python processes?
+    How do I use resource limits on python processes?

 `<mapapply>`_

-    How do I use multiprocess map with functions that take multiple arguments
+    How do I use multiprocess map with functions that take multiple arguments?

 `<abc>`_